NormanTUD/OmniOpt/.gui/_tutorials/run_sh.md

 exit $? # Exit with exit code of python
 ```

-Even though <samp>sbatch</samp> may inherit shell variables like loaded modules, it is not recommended to rely on that heavily, because, especially when copying the <samp>curl</samp>-command from this website, you may forget loading the correct modules.
+Even though `sbatch` may inherit shell variables like loaded modules, it is not recommended to rely on that heavily, because, especially when copying the `curl`-command from this website, you may forget loading the correct modules.
 This makes your script much more robust to changes.

-Also, always load specific module-versions and never let <samp>lmod</samp> guess the versions you want.
+Also, always load specific module-versions and never let `lmod` guess the versions you want.
 Once these change, you'll almost certainly have problems otherwise.

 ## Parse Arguments from the Command Line

 ### Using sys.argv

-The following Python program demonstrates how to parse command line arguments using <samp>sys.argv</samp>:
+The following Python program demonstrates how to parse command line arguments using `sys.argv`:

 ```python
 import sys